Willa (company)

 Willa (stylized in all caps) is an American independent film production and distribution company founded in 2017 by Elizabeth Woodward.
-The company has produced and distributed You Resemble Me (2021), Another Body (2023) and La cocina (2024).
+The company has produced and distributed You Resemble Me (2021), Another Body (2023), La cocina (2024), and The Voice of Hind Rajab (2025).

 History

 In 2021, Willa produced You Resemble Me, directed by Dina Amer and executive-produced by Spike Lee, Spike Jonze, Alma Har'el, Riz Ahmed and Claire Denis.
 Willa moved into distribution after the film failed to receive a meaningful distribution offer and passes due to its subject matter.

 In 2023, Willa produced and co-distributed Another Body with Utopia, a documentary revolving around a college student finding deepfake pornography of herself online.

 Additionally, Willa has produced the short films Everything Wrong and Nowhere to Go for PBS, Merci Poppy and F*ck That Guy directed by Hanna Gray Organschi.
 In 2025, Willa acquired the short film A Lien for distribution following its nomination for the Academy Award for Best Live Action Short Film.